acanon74/MITOCW-6.005/MITOCW6.005 Notes/06-01 Specifications.md

 # Testing and specifications

 black box tests that are chosen with only the specification in mind, and glass box tests that are chosen with knowledge of the actual implementation.
-But it’s important to note that even glass box tests must follow the specification .
+But it’s important to note that even glass box tests must follow the specification.
 Your implementation may provide stronger guarantees than the specification calls for, or it may have specific behavior where the specification is undefined.
 But your test cases should not count on that behavior.
 Test cases must obey the contract, just like every other client.

 So what does glass box testing mean, if it can’t go beyond the spec?
 It means you are trying to find new test cases that exercise different parts of the implementation, but still checking those test cases in an implementation-independent way.
+For example, testing for repeat values in the case of a stack.
+Or any other internal optimizations in the code.

 ## Testing units